-NEW PREPRINT.
-We argue that using the metaphor of lottery tickets to explain the success of overparameterization is inaccurate, we propose a new one: escape dimensions
+NEW PREPRINT (PDF).
+Using the metaphor of lottery tickets to explain the success of overparameterization is misleading, we propose a new one: escape dimensions

 Prelude

-Based on results from loss landscape theory, we propose a new mental picture: Escape Dimensions.
-In short, escape dimensions are new dimensions of loss landscapes that are added when we make our networks wider.
-These new dimensions serve as escape routes for gradient descent, to avoid getting trapped into high-loss, bad, local minima.
+In short, escape dimensions are new dimensions that are added to the optimization landscape when we make our networks wider.
+These dimensions serve as escape routes for gradient descent, to avoid getting trapped into high-loss, bad, local minima.

-We collect relevant theoretical and empirical results on loss landscapes under a new, intuitive lens.
-We name this framework: Escape Dimensions Theory.
+We collect relevant theoretical and empirical results on loss landscapes under a new, intuitive lens called: Escape Dimensions Theory.

 Citation